-Since 2014, UnivEarthS organizes an autumn school that brings together about 30 students during a week to a special place.
+Since 2014, UnivEarthS organizes a Thematic School that brings together about 30 students during a week to a special place.

 The school is open to students in master’s or PhD from AIM, APC, IPGP and ONERA, to the scientists working on the UnivEarthS thematic (PhD students, postdocs, engineers and technicians).
 It also hosts high school science teachers via the association “Les cordées de la réussite”, and administrative staff.

 The positive returns from this week of school are an encouragement to continue the mission of Labex: bring together researchers from different disciplines, and create interfaces between Earth Sciences and Physics of the Universe.
 Indeed, it is through this kind of event that UnivEarthS promotes interdisciplinarity and the connection between its various research areas.

 The third edition of the Fall School was organized in Aci Trezza (Sicily) on 20-26 October 2016.

 The school offered a series of three courses giving a panorama of a scientific subject in astrophysics or geosciences, starting from the foundations of the discipline and ending with an opening towards the cutting edge research in the field.
 The three subjects were:

 - Earth as a living planet planet: internal dynamics (Claude Jaupart, IPGP)

 - Life in the Universe: exobiology (Sylvain Chaty, AIM)

 - The life of astroparticles (Étienne Parizot, APC)